Series finale: Reception

 Some series endings have proved divisive among viewers immediately on airing, leading to extensive discussions online, but ended up being generally lauded by critics.
-Notable examples of this trend are the finales of The Sopranos ("Made in America", 2007), The Wire ("-30-", 2008), and Lost ("The End", 2010).
+Notable examples of this trend are the finales of The Sopranos ("Made in America", 2007) and The Wire ("-30-", 2008).
 For example, The Sopranos' finale caused millions of viewers to temporarily believe they had lost cable service due to an abrupt blackout.
-All three episodes were also nominated for multiple Primetime Emmy Awards, including Outstanding Writing, with The Sopranos' finale winning.
+These episodes were also nominated for multiple Primetime Emmy Awards, including Outstanding Writing, with The Sopranos' finale winning.

 Several television series have, however, managed to produce final episodes that lived up to both critics' and audiences' expectations.
-Examples include the twist endings that concluded both the Newhart and St. Elsewhere finales, the mixture of comedy and resonance that wrapped up The Mary Tyler Moore Show, Friends, Everybody Loves Raymond, and Brooklyn Nine-Nine and the redemption arc that concluded The Fugitive.
+Examples include the twist endings that concluded both Newhart and St. Elsewhere, the mixture of comedy and resonance that wrapped up The Mary Tyler Moore Show, Friends, Everybody Loves Raymond, and Brooklyn Nine-Nine, and the redemption arc that concluded The Fugitive.

 Several more series finales have received unanimous critical and popular acclaim and are often considered as benchmarks for great TV endings.
-Recent examples include the finales of Breaking Bad ("Felina", 2013), Community ("Emotional Consequences of Broadcast Television", 2015), The Good Place ("Whenever You're Ready", 2020), Better Call Saul ("Saul Gone", 2022), and Succession ("With Open Eyes", 2023).
+Recent examples include the finales of Breaking Bad ("Felina", 2013), Community ("Emotional Consequences of Broadcast Television", 2015), The Good Place ("Whenever You're Ready", 2020), Better Call Saul ("Saul Gone", 2022), Atlanta ("It Was All a Dream", 2022), and Succession ("With Open Eyes", 2023).

 Examples of universally acclaimed finales from earlier in the millennium include those of Britain's The Office ("Interview", 2002), The Shield ("Family Meeting", 2008), and Six Feet Under ("Everyone's Waiting", 2005), the last of which TV Guide ranked at No. 22 on their list of "TV's Top 100 Episodes of All Time".